 State of Sanctuary Resources

-Judging an ecosystem as having "integrity" implies the relative wholeness of ecosystem structure and function, along with the spatial and temporal variability inherent in these characteristics, as determined by the ecosystem's evolutionary history.
-Ecosystem integrity is reflected in the system's ability to produce and maintain adaptive biotic elements.
-Fluctuations of a system's natural characteristics, including abiotic drivers, biotic composition, complex relationships, and functional processes and redundancies are unaltered and are either likely to persist or be regained following natural disturbance.
+Some of the questions refer to the term "ecosystem integrity."
+When responding to these questions, subject experts and sanctuary staff judged an ecosystem's integrity by the relative wholeness of ecosystem structure, function and associated complexity, and the spatial and temporal variability inherent in these characteristics, as determined by its natural evolutionary history.
+Ecosystem integrity is reflected in a system’s "ability to generate and maintain adaptive biotic elements through natural evolutionary processes" (Angermeier and Karr 1994).
+It also implies the natural fluctuations of a system’s native characteristics, including abiotic drivers, biotic composition, symbiotic relationships and functional processes are not substantively altered and are either likely to persist or be regained following natural disturbance.